MarcArizaAlborni/Research-Available-License/docs/README.md

 ### 5. GETTING AN ACTUAL LICENSE FOR YOUR VIDEOGAME

 After all this information, it may seem like getting a license for a videogame is not easy.
-That's why in the end if someone wanted to get a license for their videogame for comercial use the best option would be to have enough money to pay for everything that is required when licensing and getting a good lawyer that knows the procedure of licensing, specially depending in which legal framework you want your license to have.
+That's why in the end if someone wanted to get a license for their videogame for comercial use the best option would be to have enough money to pay for everything that is required when licensing and getting a good lawyer that knows the procedure of licensing, specially depending in which legal framework & characteristics  you want your license to have.

 #### RECOMENDED LICENSES